backstage/backstage/docs/auth/add-auth-provider.md

 > http://www.passportjs.org/docs/configure/

 **`plugins/auth-backend/src/providers/providerA/index.ts`** is simply
-re-exporting the create method to be used for hooking the provider up to the backend.
+re-exporting the factory function to be used for hooking the provider up to the backend.

 ```ts